travisdmathis/react-file-reader/README.md

 ```

 ## ChangeLog
+  - 1.1.0
+    - adds the ability to return both base64 strings and an HTML5 FileList from handleFiles
   - 1.0.3
     - bumps React version to 15.5 and fixes UNMET peer dependency with webpack
   - 1.0.2